.

 The following are examples of foods you may find in the field.
 Variety depends on availability.
 We appreciate your flexibility.

-- Breakfast: Bread, cheese, fresh fruit, coffee, tea
+• Breakfast: Bread, cheese, eggs, spreads (peanut butter), fresh fruit, coffee, tea

-- Lunch: Sandwiches, deli meat, cheese, canned fish, vegetable salads, soft drinks
+• Lunch: Sandwiches, deli meat, cheese, spreads (peanut butter), canned fish, vegetable salads, soft drinks

 SPECIAL DIETARY REQUIREMENTS

-Vegetarians and lactose intolerant diets can be accommodated on this project if volunteers are prepared to be flexible.
+Vegetarians and lactose intolerant diets can be accommodated on this project if volunteers are flexible.
 Vegan diets and kosher diets are rather difficult to accommodate.
 If you have a special diet, it is recommended that you bring some supplemental snacks.

 Project Conditions

-The project area is called Lezíria Ribatejana, located on the plain of the Tagus River.
+The project area is Lezíria Ribatejana, located on the plain of the Tagus River.

-The Ribatejo region, where Muge Shell middens are located, is a transition zone between two major ecosystems: Atlantic (to the north) and Mediterranean (to the south).
-Because of this ecosystem complexity, the region is home to a diverse range of flora and fauna.
+The Ribatejo region, where Muge shell middens are located, is a transition zone between two major ecosystems: Atlantic (to the north) and Mediterranean (to the south).
+Because of this ecosystem complexity, the region is home to diverse flora and fauna.
 The native vegetation of this area is usually cork-oak woods, myrtles, and shrubs of oaks.
-Grape vines dominate, however other species are also present, including olive and fruit trees (e.g., pear, apple, quince, peach, orange, lemon, and fig).
-The herbaceous vegetation is mainly composed of ruderal and nitrophilous species typical of agro-ecosystems.
-The site is surrounded by trees, and it is not unusual to see local fauna wandering around—including small herbivores like rabbits or hares, birds of prey and herons, and farm animals that live on the property (cows, horses, and donkeys).
+Grape vines dominate.
+However, other species are also present, including olive and fruit trees (e.g., pear, apple, quince, peach, orange, lemon, and fig).
+The herbaceous vegetation mainly comprises ruderal and nitrophilous species typical of agro-ecosystems.
+Trees surround the site, and it is not unusual to see local fauna wandering around—including small herbivores like rabbits or hares, birds of prey and herons, and farm animals that live on the property (cows, horses, and donkeys).

 GENERAL CONDITIONS